 Advantages of fleet insurance

 1. One policy

-One of the main attractions to a fleet insurance policy is that it has one renewal date for all insured vehicles, as well as a single payment date.
+One of the main attractions of a fleet insurance policy is that it has one renewal date for all insured vehicles, as well as a single payment date.
 You will only need one policy, even if you have different drivers.

 Fleet insurance is typically cheaper than having lots of individual policies.
 Depending on the size of your fleet, you could save a substantial amount on your insurance premiums.
 Offering business in volume grants you more negotiating power with your insurer and allows you to receive more competitive prices.

 Fleet insurance is also very flexible.
-You can choose which vehicles you insure within the fleet, which types of vehicles are included in the policy and whether or not each driver has access to all vehicles or just specific ones.
+You can choose which vehicles you insure within the fleet, which types of vehicles are included in the policy, and whether or not each driver has access to all vehicles or just specific ones.